Whit finished the rest of his coffee as he saw Suzu enter the room. “Good morning, Suzu. How did you sleep?”

 “As I was saying earlier, the first part of my paper outlines—”

-“I’m sorry but if you don’t mind, can we do this later.
-I have a very important meeting today with Mr. Burton.
-We were supposed to meet at eleven but his flight to Madrid was rescheduled so now we have to meet at 8:45.”
+“I’m sorry but if you don’t mind, can we do this later?
+I have a very important meeting today that was rescheduled.”

 “Sorry I took a little longer coming downstairs but Suzu took forever in the shower this morning.
 Not to mention my body was frozen stiff by showering in ice-cold water.”

 “Please don’t exaggerate the situation, Morrie,” Suzu responded.